HOw THE ALLIANCE FOR A HEALTHIER WORLD was formed

 Initial funding support was generated by the Rising to the Challenge: which raised unprecedented levels of support to attract, sustain, and further empower the people of Johns Hopkins—our students, faculty, and researchers—who through their work, improve the lives of millions around the world.

-Having devised an overarching strategy and established a preliminary network of contacts across the university, the Alliance for a Healthier World eagerly launches its program of activities in summer 2017.
+Having devised an overarching strategy and established a preliminary network of contacts across the university, the Alliance for a Healthier World eagerly renamed its initiative (previously known as the Global Health Signature Initiative) launched its program of activities in summer 2017.